Resource theory of quantum uncomplexity

 This work is organized as follows.
-We define the resource theory of uncomplexity, then the complexity entropy.
-The entropy quantifies the optimal efficiencies with which uncomplexity can be extracted and expended, as formalized and proved next.
-We identify two fuzzy-operation monotones and conclude with the opportunities unveiled by this work.
+We define the resource theory of uncomplexity, then prove one resource-theory version of Brown and Susskind's second law of complexity.
+We formalize two operational tasks in the resource theory and quantify their efficiencies with a \emph{complexity entropy} that we define and that obeys another second law.
+We conclude with opportunities unveiled by this work.